VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

   <p style="color: #1B5E20; font-family: Arial, sans-serif;">
     Up until recently, conda performance was painfully slow.
 This has since been remedied to some extent, but I'm not sure if it's been fixed entirely.
 A much faster alternative to conda is a package manager called <a href="https://mamba.readthedocs.io/">mamba</a> that is a drop-in replacement for conda.
     <br><br>
-    <strong>To install mamba on an existing installation of conda:</strong>
+    <strong>To install mamba on an existing installation of conda, use the following:</strong>
     <br>
     <code>conda install -n base --override-channels -c conda-forge mamba 'python_abi=*=*cp*'</code>
   </p>